 For further diversification, multiple ETFs can be combined for better risk-adjusted returns.
-If all that sounds too hard to manage on your own, Syfe allows you to start investing easily in Singapore with global ETF portfolios holding stocks, bonds, and gold that are diversified across 23 markets.
+If all that sounds too hard to manage on your own, Syfe allows you to start investing easily in Singapore with global ETF portfolios that hold stocks, bonds, and gold that are diversified across 23 markets.

 Maximise your income

 To become wealthy, you need to find ways to increase your income.
 This could be through asking for a raise or exploring better-paying career opportunities.

 Your 30s are also a great time to start creating multiple income streams to fast-track your wealth building efforts.
 Earning passive income from dividend-paying investments like real estate investment trusts (REITs) are a tried and true method.

 Not sure which REITs to pick?
 Consider a diversified portfolio of 20 quality Singapore REITs with the Syfe REIT+ portfolio.